Automattic/prefork/README.md

     require 'my-postfork-app-runner.php';
     exit;

-To use ZeroMQ with IPC you must start my-prefork-service.php as the user that runs the web server.
-For example,
-`sudo -u www-user php-cgi -q myservice.php`

 ## The several kinds of processes

 **Agents**: Whereas a typical web app is loaded and run for requests to index.php, Prefork apps are not.
 Instead, index.php loads only a light-weight Agent that forwards requests to the service and serves responses back to clients.
+If the service is unavailable the app can still be loaded to serve the request.

 **Service**: When you start the service it spawns as many worker processes as you configured.
 Then the service listens for requests on